abhavk/arfunds-client/README.md

 Install arfunds

-In order to run this in your own web package, copy the `bundle.js` to your own repository and import it using:
+In order to run this in your own web package, copy `arfunds_bundle.js` to your own repository and import it using:
 ```
-<script src="bundle.js"></script>
+<script src="arfunds_bundle.js"></script>
 ```

 Run the `index.html` server (requires ArConnect wallet)